-Note: The one thing that can kick a domain name in the ass is a lot of inbound links.
-That’s why you see news websites and Wikipedia ranking so highly even though the domain name may be irrelevant.
+The one thing that can kick a domain name in the ass is a lot of inbound links and nailing every aspect of optimization.

 On top of that, Google has moved the goalposts somewhat and downgraded domains that are close, but not bang on.

-I said lifecoachtim.com would have been great, and it would have been in 2004, but now its benefit would be minimal.
+I said lifecoachtim.com would have been great, and it would have been in 2004, but now its benefit would be close to zero.

-However, there has been over 1,000 TLD’s (top level domains) applied for and released by ICANN (the organization that regulates domain names) in the last few years.
+However, there have been over 1,000 TLDs (top level domains) applied for and released by ICANN (the organization that regulates domain names) in the last few years.
 But the jury is out on whether they can be made to work as well.

 You don’t want to be nailing your domain colors to the mast of a dot guru only to find you’re being looked down upon by search engines because so many other people using that gTLD are using it for nefarious purposes.

-For example, I could, presuming it were available, go and register www.lifecoa.ch.
+For example, I could, presuming it was available, go and register www.lifecoa.ch.

 However, the problem with this is that the ‘ch’ tells Google you’re in Switzerland and it could impede on your local SEO efforts when the ccTLD says one thing and your website address says something else.